mlesniak/go-raytracer/README.md

 ![](animation.gif)

-## Parallelization support
+## Concurrency support

-The program is optimized for multicore machines, albeit we have a strange performance regression, i.e. larger machines with, e.g. 16 or 32 CPUs not all cores are fully utlilized -- which is rather strange given our parallelization approach of computing rows of the image in parallel.
+The program is optimized for multicore machines, albeit we have a strange performance regression, i.e. larger machines with, e.g. 16 or 32 CPUs not all cores are fully utlilized -- which is rather strange given our  approach of computing rows of the image concurrently.

 ![](parallel-2.png)
 ![](parallel-1.png)